mampfes/hacs_waste_collection_schedule/doc/source/mijnafvalwijzer_nl.md

 ## How to get the configuration arguments

-- Visit <https://www.mijnafvalwijzer.nl> and search for your location to make sure it is recogniced
+- Visit <https://www.mijnafvalwijzer.nl> and search for your location to make sure it is recognized
 - Write down your postcode, house number and house number addition, if any (e.g. A)